Skip to content

 Open ForgotPassword.js file and add the following import statements.

-2import { Text, SafeAreaView, View, StyleSheet } from 'react-native';
+import { Text, SafeAreaView, View, StyleSheet } from "react-native";

 After the import statements, add validationSchema object.
 This object is similar to that used in Login component and will help to determine whether the input provided already exists as the registered email or not.